tensorflow/docs/site/en/api_docs/python/tf/reduce_sum.md

 #### Numpy Compatibility
-Equivalent to np.sum appart the fact that numpy upcast uint8 and int32 to int64 while tensorflow returns the same dtype as the input.
+Equivalent to np.sum apart the fact that numpy upcast uint8 and int32 to int64 while tensorflow returns the same dtype as the input.